operatorequals/wormnest/README.md

 #!/bin/bash
 tmux new -s wormnest -d 'bash wormnest.sh'
 ```
 Having in mind mass-deployment environments (looking at you [Red Baron](https://github.com/Coalfire-Research/Red-Baron)), such scripts come in handy.
+In the `terraform` case, a `remote-exec` provisioner can replace the need for `wormnest_start.sh`.

 ## Securing your *Worm Nest*!
 There is **no authentication** for the management endpoint of this service.
 This effectively means that anyone going under the `/manage/` directory will be able to *see, add, delete all* URL aliases, and *list the whole served directory*.

 Yet, adding authentication, is (at least at this point) out of scope.
 That's why the `MANAGE_URL_DIR` exists in the first place.
 A *passwordish* string here will prevent anyone (not able to guess it) to reach the management endpoint.
 A password in the URL sucks (I now), but combined with some HTTPS (needed in case of actual use), and with no Intercepting HTTP Proxy between your host and the *Worm Nest* deployment you'll be good enough!

+Or even hiding the whole `wormnest` behind an *Apache mod_rewrite proxy* would also work (and add the desired SSL, while redirecting away the `/manage/` attempts).

 Have Fun!